bfdes/bfdes.github.io/posts/extending-react.md

 Unlike the Model-View frameworks that preceded it, React drives UI updates by declarative state management.
 Controversially, React introduced an XML-like syntax extension to JavaScript called [JSX](https://reactjs.org/docs/introducing-jsx.html) so developers could combine markup syntax and render logic in application code.

-The idioms React promoted were not initially well-received, but they have gone on to become the norm.
+The idioms React promoted were not initially well-received, but they have gone on to become popular.

 We will extend React's JSX API to create a small NodeJS library that can be used in scripts to build a static website through the declarative composition of `File` and `Dir` primitives.